crisoncode/mars-rovers-kata/README.md

 ## 🧑‍💻 How to Use

 - The main API endpoints are:
-  - `GET /api/mars/state` – Get the current plateau and rover state.
+  - `GET /api/mars/state` – Get the current planet and rover state.
   - `POST /api/mars/commands` – Send a command sequence to the rover (e.g., `FFRRFFFRL`).

 - The rover accepts commands: